Dismiss Modal

 • The Children’s Russell Building will be illuminated in red throughout February in honor of American Heart Month.

 • You can send free greeting cards to patients in the hospital.
-Visit give.childrensal.org/valentinesday and select one of three Valentine’s Day card designs.
+Visit www.childrensal.org/valentines and select one of three Valentine’s Day card designs.
 Hospital staff will print the cards and distribute them to patients on Valentine’s Day.
 The card drive is sponsored by Spire, a proud supporter of Children’s since 2017.
 Spire will also match donations made by donors during this card drive up to $5,000.

 • The Mending Kids’ Hearts Specialty Car Tag- Alabama residents can purchase or renew a specialty car tag.
 Proceeds from this car tag provide valuable funds for patient care, research and specialized physician training for the Pediatric and Congenital Heart Center of Alabama.
 The tag can be purchased at any Alabama Department of Motor Vehicle location for $50 in addition to your normal tag cost. $41.25 of the $50 will go to Children’s.
 For more information, visit www.childrensal.org/childrens-specialty-car-tags